mars0i/masonclj/doc/properties.md

 always returns the current time-slice of an agent.
 (The function might be a closure over information in the original agent slice that will be passed to `Propertied`'s `propertie`s method, and this information might be used to look up the current slice.
-See the `defagent` source for illustration.)
+See the `defagt` source for illustration.)

 The `fields` argument consists of zero or more 3-element sequences in